MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/05-enable-sql-defender-and-data-classification.md

     ![Screenshot showing the Data Discovery & Classification](../images/upd-dp-300-module-05-lab-05.png)

-1. On the **Data Discovery & Classification** screen, notice that fifteen columns were successfully classified across five different tables.
+1. On the **Data Discovery & Classification** screen, you can find the recommended classifications.

    > **Note:** The screenshot and information below, has been provided so that you can conceptualise the type of graphs and output that can be gleaned from a fully populated environment.